-FREE 30hr Nursery Provision now available
+FREE 30hr Nursery Provision

 15 hours free nursery provision is still available to all 3 and 4 year-old children.

 Working parents can check their eligibility for a 30hr (full time) nursery place for their child by using the following link:

 Please contact school to arrange a meeting and tour of our provision with our EYFS leader, Miss Nelson.